 3. Better talent retention

-Employee retention and hiring is an ongoing effort for companies of all sizes, including Fortune 500.
+Employee retention and hiring are ongoing for companies of all sizes, including Fortune 500.
 The talent shortage is prevalent everywhere, and companies do not always feel confident that they can hold on to their best employees in the years to come.

 4. More sales